docusign/code-examples-php/README.md

 10. Open a browser to http://localhost:8080/public.

+## Docker instructions

+[Docker](https://www.docker.com/get-started) can be configured to run the PHP launcher.

+1. Start Docker as administrator.
+1. Extract the [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) ZIP file or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repo.
+1. In your console (use GitBash or PowerShell on Windows), switch to the folder: `cd <Quickstart_folder_name>` or `cd code-examples-php`
+1. To generate the container used by the launcher run:  `docker compose up -d`
+1. To install dependencies, run: `docker exec -it --user www-data docusign-php-fpm composer install`
+1. Open a browser to http://localhost:8080/public

+**Note:** To kill all containers run: `docker rm -f $(docker ps -a -q)`

 ## Payments code example
 To use the payments example, create a test payments gateway for your DocuSign developer account.
 See [PAYMENTS_INSTALLATION.md](https://github.com/docusign/code-examples-php/blob/master/PAYMENTS_INSTALLATION.md) for instructions.